 The best way to start preparing yourself is to know the school bus laws.
 Each city, town and village has their own bylaws for school buses so if you move to a new area, check with City Hall for clarification.
 For Regina and Saskatoon, the use of flashing safety lights and bus stop arms are prohibited.
 While this seems odd, there are actually very good reasons for this.
 As Sgt.
-Koroluk from the Regina Police Service states the following reasons:
+Koroluk from the Regina Police Service states:

 - School buses in Regina load and unload passengers near intersections whenever one of the passengers needs to cross the street.
 The students exit the school bus and stays on the sidewalk while the school bus drives away.
 They proceed to the nearest intersection and cross the street taking all normal precautions they have been taught.
 At the intersection, the pedestrian has the right-of-way and has a clear view of oncoming traffic.
 The school bus is not blocking the visibility of the pedestrian.

 - The use of stop arms and safety lights may promote the crossing of streets from behind parked vehicles and mid-block.